atomix/atomix.github.io/docs/blog/posts/the-history-of-atomix.md

 ---
-draft: true
+draft: false
 date: 2022-11-03
+authors:
+- kuujo
 categories:
-- About
+- General
 ---

-# About Atomix
+# The History of Atomix

 Atomix was established in 2013 by [Jordan Halterman](https://github.com/kuujo) as a passion project.
 Originally built on one of the first implementations of the [Raft consensus algorithm](https://raft.github.io/), Atomix soon